 You decided to have this problem, not me!
 My world would’ve gone on turning just fine, but now either way I look, I have to do something I don’t want to do.
 Do you understand what I’m saying?
 I do not want to do this!

 The question of what it is Santoro has to do next goes without answer, but I think it is a simple one: he has to kill this woman.
-We move suddenly away from the two in conversation at this point, and cut to a shot of the stairwell they’re in, and again, we’re in the fantastic dimensions of the endless corridors of the hotel as these stairs swirl away infinitely while ominous thunder rumbles outside.
+We move suddenly away from the two in conversation at this point, and cut to a shot of the stairwell they’re in, and now we’re in the world of fantastic dimensions, like those of the endless corridors of the hotel, as these stairs swirl away infinitely while ominous thunder rumbles outside.

 That these stairs seem to move away in both directions endlessly is not empty cinematic bravura, but done for a specific point.
 Santoro can now choose whether to go to heaven or hell, based on what he’ll do next.
-The world is one of post-catholic iconography, where the powers of divine sight have been gifted to us, where the elysian heights are entirely synthetic, luxury hotel suites, but there are still deeds that can damn us to the flames.
+The world of this movie is one of post-catholic iconography, where the powers of divine sight have been gifted to us, where the elysian heights are entirely synthetic, luxury hotel suites, but there are still deeds that can damn us to the flames.
 When Dunne kills his fellow soldiers, he does so only after descending a staircase to the bowels of the arena.
-Obviously, he passes through a red light.
+In this descent to hell, metaphorical and not metaphorical at all, he passes through a red light.